 @ T # - Maximum number of trace points in any trace

 1-code lines that begin with +, %, or @ are always the first lines in the output.
 They give size information about what is contained in the output.
 Specifically, ‘+ X #’ gives the total number of LAs (X=P), or the total number of trace point intervals (X=T) in the file . ‘% X #’ gives the maximum number of LAs (X=P) or the maximum number of trace point intervals (X=T) in a given *pile* (collection of LAs all with the same a-read (applies only to sorted .las files).
-Finally @ T # gives the maximum # of trace point intervals in any trace within the file.
+A final line: ‘@ T #’, gives the maximum # of trace point intervals in any trace within the file.
+After these lines and before the start of the lines describing alignment records is a

 One should note carefully, that the alignment intervals given with the -c option, reflect the internal coding used by the Dazzler suite, which is that in the case the B-read is from the opposite strand (i.e. #o = c), then the B-interval is an interval in the reverse complement of the B sequence (in direct opposition to the LAshow external display where the coordinates are locations directly in the (uncomplemented) B sequence, but from highest coordinate to lowest coordinate to indicate the reversal of direction).

-Given template name <source> that contains a single #-sign somewhere within it, find all files that match it when the # is replace by i for i in 1,2,3,… and a .las extension is added if not present.
-Then concatenate these files in order into a single .las file and pipe the result to the standard output.
+The sequence of <source> files (that can contain @-sign block ranges) are concatenated in order in order into a single .las file and pipe the result to the standard output.
 The -v option reports the files concatenated and the number of la’s within them to standard error (as the standard output receives the concatenated file).

 LAsplit [-v] <target:las> (<parts:int> | <path:db|dam>) < <source>.las